-The Higher Diploma in Nursing Studies (Public Health Nursing) programme is a full-time oneyear programme for registered nurse midwives.
-The programme aims to prepare registered nurse-midwives to function as effective community health nurses, by facilitating primary, secondary and tertiary health care.
+The Higher Diploma in Nursing Studies (Public Health Nursing) programme is a full-time one-year programme for registered nurses or midwives.
+The programme aims to prepare registered nurses/midwives to function as effective community health nurses, by facilitating primary, secondary and tertiary health care.
 The overall philosophy of the programme is influenced by the concept of primary health care and the growing movement towards community care as the 'ideal' within the priorities of a health care system.